seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 This shows that the relationship between dose and kappa is linear, and that the minimum effective dose was found to be approximately *59.18*.

+\

 == Dose Sensitivity Analysis

+A sensitivity analysis was then performed on the model, investigating the impact of varying the diffusion coefficient $D$, extra-vascular diffusivity $beta$, and drug degradation rate $gamma$ on the concentration at $x = 0.005$ over time, and the resulting dose effectiveness K (Kappa).

+=== Diffusion Coefficient

+The diffusion coefficient $D$ was investigated by scaling the original values for each layer by factors of 0.5, 0.75, 1.0, 1.5 and 2.0.
+The results of this analysis are shown below in @part3-diffusion-sensitivity and @part3-diffusion-kappa, illustrating the effect of varying $D$ on concentration over time, and of the resultant dose effectiveness.

+#figure(
+    image("resources/part3/DiffusionSensitivityAnalysis.png", width: 110%),
+    caption: [Concentration at $x=D$ for Varying Values of $D$],
+)  <part3-diffusion-sensitivity>

+#figure(
+    image("resources/part3/DiffusionKappa.png", width: 110%),
+    caption: [Dose Effectiveness for Varying Values of $D$],
+)  <part3-diffusion-kappa>

+These plots show a clear trend of increasing diffusion coefficient leading to higher concentrations at the target point, and therefore higher dose effectiveness K. This is expected, as a higher diffusion coefficient allows the drug to spread more rapidly through the tissue layers, reaching the target point in a shorter time, with less degradation.

+\

+=== Extra-Vascular Diffusivity

+The next parameter to be investigated was extra-vascular diffusivity ($beta$), varied in the same way as the diffusion coefficient.
+The results of this analysis are shown below in @part3-beta-sensitivity and @part3-beta-kappa.

+#figure(
+    image("resources/part3/BetaSensitivityAnalysis.png", width: 110%),
+    caption: [Concentration at $x=D$ for Varying Values of $beta$],
+)  <part3-beta-sensitivity>

+#figure(
+    image("resources/part3/BetaKappa.png", width: 110%),
+    caption: [Dose Effectiveness for Varying Values of $beta$],
+)  <part3-beta-kappa>

+These plots show an inverse, linear relationship between $beta$ and dose effectiveness.
+As $beta$ increases, the faster the drug diffuses out of the vascular system into surrounding tissue, reducing the concentration at the target point and therefore lowering K.

+=== Drug Degradation Rate

+Finally, the drug degredation rate ($gamma$) was investigated, again varied in the same way as previous parameters.
+The results of this analysis are shown below @part3-gamma-sensitivity and @part3-gamma-kappa.

+#figure(
+    image("resources/part3/GammaSensitivityAnalysis.png", width: 110%),
+    caption: [Concentration at $x=D$ for Varying Values of $gamma$],
+)  <part3-gamma-sensitivity>

+#figure(
+    image("resources/part3/GammaKappa.png", width: 110%),
+    caption: [Dose Effectiveness for Varying Values of $gamma$],
+)  <part3-gamma-kappa>

+As with $beta$, these plots show an inverse, linear relationship between $gamma$ and dose effectiveness.
+A higher degradation rate results in the drug breaking down more quickly, reducing the concentration at the target point and lowering K. From a mathematical perspective, this is also expected as both $beta$ and $gamma$ act as sink terms in the diffusion-reaction equation, reducing the overall concentration.
+However, as the original values of $gamma$ were larger than those of $beta$, the impact of varying $gamma$ was more pronounced.

 == Further Work